dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Snippets.md

 <img src="/static/snapshots/tutorial/snippets_4.png" style="zoom: 90%;" />

-## List of commonly used code blocks
+## List of snippets

 **JavaScript Snippets**

-- iff
+- iff: if else snippet
-- forr ：for loop structure
+- forr ：for loop snippet
-- fori ：for loop structure and contains i
+- fori ：for loop snippet with variable i
 - funn: function
 - funa: anonymous function
 - clog: print log
 - clogvar: print variable name and value

-**dom Snippets**
+**Dom Snippets**

 - dg ：document.getElementById
 - dl ：$("")

-**vue Snippets**
+**Vue Snippets**

-Enter `v`, You can pull out various vue Snippets.
+Enter `v`, HBuilderX will display list of vue snippets.

 **uni-app Snippets**

-Enter `u`, You can pull out various uniapp Snippets.
+Enter `u`, HBuilderX will display list of uniapp snippets.
+From HBuilderX 1.9.10+, you can use snippets `ifios` and `ifandroid` to check whether it belongs to the iOS and android platforms.

 ## Snippets settings

-HBuilderX has built-in a large number of commonly used Snippets.
-Familiarity with these Snippets is important to improve programming efficiency.
+HBuilderX has built-in a large number of snippets.
+Knowing how to use snippets can improve programming efficiency.

-To view the built-in Snippets, click [Menu-Tools-Snippets Settings], and select the Snippets of the language you want to view.
+To view the built-in snippets, click [Menu-Tools-Snippets Settings], and select the snippets of the language you want to view.

 <img src="/static/snapshots/tutorial/menu_tool/menu_snippets_en.png" class="hd-img" />

-In the opened interface, the left side is the preset Snippets, and the right side is the place where developers can extend the Snippets by themselves.
+In the opened page, the left side is the preset snippets, and the right side is the place where developers can extend the snippets by themselves.

 <img src="/static/snapshots/tutorial/menu_tool/snippets_custom_en.png" class="hd-img" />

 ## Custom Snippets

-Custom Snippets are in the configuration json file.
+Custom snippets are in the configuration json file.
+The following is configuration of `ife` snippet.

-js Snippets example: the configuration of the above `ife` Snippets is as follows:

 ```json
 {